Dike

 Dig deeper with Sebastian →

 The emphasis is no longer on the pair formed by good and evil eris but on a different, though still symmetrical, pair — the opposed powers of dike and hubris.
-The moral that Perses should derive from the tale is as follows: Listen to dike; do not allow hubris to grow.
+The lesson of the myth of the races is, in fact, formulated by Hesiod with all possible precision.

 Vernant, Jean-Pierre, Myth and Thought Among the Greeks, 1983thesis